sneekyfoxx/Pykon/README.md

 > Though, data can be modified its type cannot.

-> With Pykon, errors are returned rather than being raised

-> giving the user the ability to control when an error should be raised.
+> With Pykon, an error is stored in the error instance variable rather than being raised.
+This gives the user the ability to control when an error should and shouldn't be raised.

 ## Example
 ```python